justkabin/simple-post-views-counter/readme.txt

 This plugin counts and displays all hits/views in each post on your blog and saves it to the database.
 Views are counted each time a page or post is requested/refreshed (unique and non-unique visitors).
-This plugin works on all posts and pages - no configuration necessary.
-No administration.
+This plugin works on all posts and pages - no administrations necessary - easy installation.

 == Installation ==